mystsoftware/myst-help-center/platform-configuration/introspection/I have existing SOACS environments, how can I bring them into the control of MyST.md

 ##### Create a Model using the Introspected Blueprint.

-To create a Model using the Introspected Blueprint details on how to do this are documented [here](https://docs.rubiconred.com/myst-studio/platform/models/).
+To create a Model using the Introspected Blueprint details on how to do this are documented under [Platform Models](https://userguide.mystsoftware.com/platform/models/).

 We need to update configurations in the model to match with existing environment.